Christine Campbell - Director/CDTA Licentiate/Acrobatic Arts/Alixa Flexibility/PBT

-Students she has taught over the past fifteen years have received various recognitions such as, winning competitive overalls at Starbeat, Starcatchers, I Love Dance, Broadway Dreams, Kiwanis, Rhythm, Dance Canada, Ontario Dance Challenge, Bedazzled, Inspire, Kick It Up, Terpsichore/Dance Starz and Champions.
+Students she has taught over the past fifteen years have received various recognitions such as, winning competitive overalls at Starbeat, Starcatchers, I Love Dance, Broadway Dreams, Kiwanis, Rhythm, Dance Canada, Ontario Dance Challenge, Bedazzled, Inspire, Kick It Up, Terpsichore/Dance Starz and Champions, and many choreography awards.
 Many of her students have also won the titles Jr. & Sr. Sweetheart/Hearthrob, along with numerous special awards and scholarships.

 Christine also strongly believes in the importance of being an Exam based studio, and many of her students have successfully completed their Ballet, Jazz, and Tap exams, receiving the highest achievement of an Honours grade.

-Many of the Ballare dancers have had the opportunity to perform in New York City, Los Angelas, Las Vegas, on Tiny Talent Time, in a Flash Mob, and of course, be an opening act for the Blake McGrath Concert, here in Toronto, Ontario.
-Their next exciting opportunity, will be to perform at a Hamilton Honeybadgers game.
+Many of the Ballare dancers have had the opportunity to perform in New York City, Los Angelas, Las Vegas, on Tiny Talent Time, in a Flash Mob, for the Hamilton Honey Badgers, and of course, be an opening act for the Blake McGrath Concert, here in Toronto, Ontario.

 Christine is a member of the Canadian Dance Teachers Association in Ballet, Tap, Jazz, and Modern.
-She also has her AAC1 memebership with Acrobatic Arts.
+She also has her AAC1 memebership with Acrobatic Arts, her Level Two with Alixa Flexibilty, and her Progressing Ballet Technique certification.
+Her next course is the Progressing Contemporary Technique.
+She is extremely excited for this opportunity, and feels continuing her education is a huge benefit to her students.
 Christine also has her International Dance Teaching Standards, Level One, and is a proud certified member with CLI studios in LA.
 Always continuing to educate herself, she has attended workshops and classes in Canada and the United States.
-Some choreographers Christine has worked with recently are Mia Michaels, Mandy Moore, Nick Lazzarini and Kenny Wormald.
+Some choreographers Christine has worked with recently are Mia Michaels, Mandy Moore, Nick Lazzarini, Kenny Wormald, Teddy Forance, and Chaz Buzan.
 Christine also enjoys choreographing numbers in major productions and has worked on "A Night of Broadway" in Mississauga, ON, Keeping Time School of Dance "The Nutcracker" in Barrie, ON, Brantford Collegiate Institute's production of "Oklahoma", and Ballare Studio Dances recent productions of “Annie Jr.”, "Fame Jr.", Ballare on Broadway", and “Disney’s Cinderella Kids”.